PioneerIncubator/betterGo/README.md

 3. When a statement containing the value/type of a variable  (`AssignStmt`, `FuncDecl`) is analyzed, the value and type of the variable are recorded and a mapping between them is established so that the type of the variable can be obtained from the variable name in subsequent sessions.

-4. When a function call expression (`CallExpr`) is found, it is checked whether the function is provided by us, and if it is, the code that deals specifically with that type is generated from the type corresponding to the argument namerecorded in the previous step and stored in the specified path (if code of the same type has already been generated before, it is not repeated).
+4. When a function call expression (`CallExpr`) is found, it is checked whether the function is provided by us, and if it is, the code that deals specifically with that type is generated from the type corresponding to the argument name recorded in the previous step and stored in the specified path (if code of the same type has already been generated before, it is not repeated).

 5. Replaces the original function call expression in the original code with a new function call expression that calls the newly generated function from the previous step, and updates the import package.